The best independent guide to Porto

 For the first day, it is recommended that you explore the historic districts of Ribeira, Se and Vitória.
 On the second day, visit Vila Nova de Gaia (the location of the Port cellars) and the Foz district, which is situated at the mouth of the Douro River.

 The Ribeira district of Porto

 The relatively compact area of the Se and Vitória districts contains many of Porto’s finest tourist monuments, which include:

 • The panoramic view from the top of Clérigos Tower

 • The São Bento railway station and its decorative tile paintings

 • The ancient Se cathedral

-• The Rua das Flores, a popular shopping street
+• The Rua das Flores, a popular shopping street with traditional shops

 • The Lello bookshop, an inspiration for the Harry Potter series of books